TRAVEL INFO FOR ALL

 Bangkok Bank Baht Rates

-Laos bank list, VISA, Mastercard ATM, February 2012 Lao kip exchange rates, cash, debit, credit cards, term deposits, foreigner bank accounts, money currency transfers to Laos.
+Banks in Laos, VISA, Mastercard ATM, September 2020, Lao kip LAK exchange rates, cash, debit, credit cards, fixed term deposits, foreigner bank accounts, money, currency transfer to Lao PDR.

 See also Banks, Banking, ATMs below for transaction limits etc.